arj03/ssb-entitydb/README.md

 If two users update a value at the same time, then both values will be kept.
 This is technically a "conflict", though you may wish to keep all values.
-You can resolve the conflict by writing a new value.
+Anyone can resolve the conflict by writing a new value.

 #### Entities